 In this paper, we combine techniques from both hyperbolic PDE and quasilinear elliptic equations.
 With hyperbolic part, we take a limit of a scale-critical result by An-Luk \cite{AL}.
 This gives the existence of EVEs in a spacetime region up to the center.
 Then along each incoming null hypersurface, we find the MOTS.
 Mathematically, these MOTS are solutions to a new type of quasilinear elliptic equations.

-The apriori estimates for these new equations are obtained for the first time.
+The a priori estimates for these new equations are obtained for the first time.
 These equations are solved for the first time.
 And this result is also the first demonstrating formation of apparent horizon in dynamics.